Work With Us

 - And more!

-Hear what past interns have to say about their time working at the Youth Garden Project.
+Hear what past instructors have to say about their time working at the Youth Garden Project.

 This internship helped me grow as a teacher and deepened my understanding of and appreciation for garden education and community agriculture.
 I learned so much about teaching different age levels and developing lessons that keep kids engaged – all while being able to get my hands in the dirt!
 In addition, I felt as though the mentorship I received during the course of this internship was extremely valuable and made me think critically about my role as an educator and how to meet each learner where they’re at.